 - Flexible Spending Accounts (for both health or childcare)

-As your tax-deferred account contributions increase the federal tax withholdings will decrease.
+As your tax-deferred account contributions increase, the federal tax withholdings will decrease.
 (See image below).
-A 10% contribution to your retirement account does not equal a 10% reduction in your take-home pay but over the course of a year, you can reduce the amount of your taxable income quite significantly.
+A 10% contribution to your retirement account does not equal a 10% reduction in your take-home pay, but over the course of a year, you can reduce the amount of your taxable income quite significantly.

-(For simplicity, I have omitted deductions like state income tax, health insurance costs and any other paycheck deductions in the chart above).
+(For simplicity, I have omitted deductions like state income tax, health insurance costs, and any other paycheck deductions in the chart above).

 Note: The return on your investment will generate over time.
 Historically, the 30-year return of the S&P 500 has been roughly 12%.
 I’ve used 7% to be conservative.

+So now you know how to lower taxable income!
 Be sure to take advantage of any employer matching.
 Yes, there are some employers who will match your contributions to your retirement plans.
 It’s free money.
 Not only does the government incentivize you to save so does your boss.

 It took me almost a decade of having access to a retirement account before I understood the power of investing.
 As a result, I paid more in taxes during the course of several years and saved minimally.